Firearms Offences in SA

 - people needing a firearm for their work, such as farmers

 - genuine collectors.

-You must be over 18 years old to obtain a licence, or at least 15 years if you are directly involved in farming.
-You must have the licence with you whenever you have a firearm in your possession.
-The greatest penalty that can be imposed if you don’t is $5,000.
+A person must be over 18 years old to obtain a licence, or at least 15 years old if you are directly involved in farming.

-To obtain a licence, you must be ‘fit and proper’, which means:
+To obtain a licence, a person must be ‘fit and proper’, which means they must have:

 - no physical or mental condition that makes it dangerous for you to have firearm(s)

 - no convictions for violence in any country anywhere

 - no convictions for certain firearms offences in Australia

 - you have not been subject to an Australian Domestic Violence or other Intervention Order.

 Doctors and firearms clubs must inform the Registrar if they believe a person has a physical or mental illness or pose a threat to anyone’s safety.
 Clubs must expel a person if their behaviour threatens anyone’s safety or if a prohibition order relating to firearms applies.
 A number of firearms offences in SA relate to registration and storage of firearms.